markevans/dragonfly/extra_docs/ServingRemotely.md

       # Before serving from the local Dragonfly server...
       c.server.before_serve do |job, env|
         # ...store the thumbnail in the datastore...
+        serial = job.serialize
         uid = job.store

         # ...keep track of its uid so next time we can serve directly from the datastore
         Thumb.create!(
           :uid => uid,
-          :job => job.serialize     # 'BAhbBls...' - holds all the job info
-        )                           # e.g. fetch 'some_uid' then resize to '40x40'
+          :job => serial     # 'BAhbBls...' - holds all the job info )                    # e.g. fetch 'some_uid' then resize to '40x40'
       end

     end

 This would give

     app.fetch('some_uid').thumb('40x40').url    # normal Dragonfly url e.g. /media/BAhbBls...

 then from the second time onwards

     app.fetch('some_uid').thumb('40x40').url    # http://my-bucket.s3.amazonaws.com/2011...

 The above is just an example - there are a number of things you could do with `before_serve` and `define_url` -